wusctong/cutil/README.md

 **Required for building, replace it in the Makefile.**

 `names.txt` - A name list (optional).
+One name for each line.
+Set to my class's by default.

 `config.txt` - A configuration file (optional).
 Only reads the first line of the file as the scale value now.
 More functionality will be implemented.

 ## Building